 JKIE, is a proper channel for publication of papers in Industrial Engineering.
 Manuscripts reporting experimentation or research in field crops will be accepted for review as papers.

 An acceptable manuscript will meet the following general criteria: it reports a worthwhile contribution to science, sound methodology was used and is explained with sufficient detail so that other capable scientists could repeat the experiments.
-Conclusions are supported by data, manuscripts is concise, well written, and understandable.
+Conclusions are supported by data, manuscripts is concise, well written, and understandable. in writing manuscripts by prioritizing publication ethics (COPE)

 Manuscript should be uploaded to JKIE system and arranged in standard format, Title, Authors, Address and Email, Abstract, Keywords, Introduction, Materials and Methods, Result and Discussion, Conclusion, Acknowledgment and References.
 Typed at one side of white paper of A4 size, in single column, 1.15 space line, 11 point Cambria font and should be given line numbers.
 Margins on all four sides are 2,5 cm.